ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 PrairieLearn is an platform where you will be completing programming assignments and skill demonstrations.
 For today's lab, log into [PrairieLearn](https://www.prairielearn.com/).

 Navigate to the CSE 8A course and click on "Lab 1".
 There are several questions to work through, which you may do in pairs.
+As always, ask your tutors or TA if you have any questions!

 <!--
 - [Tuesday Colab Notebook]()